JJessicaYao/AIST-M-Dataset/README.md

 ## Training
 The training of DanY comprises of 3 steps in the following sequence.
 ### Step 1: Training the 3D Pose Collection Stage
 The implementation of this step requires all of the dance motion data, both single and multiple dancers.
 You can choose to download the dataset of single dancer from [AIST++](https://google.github.io/aistplusplus_dataset/download.html) and mix its motion files with our AIST-M motion files to train from scratch.
-Alternatively, you can directly download pre-trained checkpoints for single dance from [Bailando's](https://github.com/lisiyao21/Bailando/tree/main) GitHub and fine-tune them using the motion files from our AIST-M dataset.
+Alternatively, you can directly download pre-trained checkpoints for single dance from [Bailando's](https://github.com/lisiyao21/Bailando/tree/main) GitHub and put the ckpt into './experiments/sep_vqvae/ckpt/' folder.
+Then, you can fine-tune them using the motion files from our AIST-M dataset.
 ```sh
 sh srun_vqvae.sh configs/sep_vqvae.yaml train [your node name] 1
 ```